FarahMint/web-socket/README.md

 ## web-socket  project

-  I am learning web socket after an unfortunate realisation that I have no idea how web socket works.
-So I basically spend the day reading documentation and playing around-- there is a lot of tutorial implementing web socket for chat application  but this is not really what I needed to do.
-Below is a demo of what I can ended up with-- but still working on improving :)
+  I am learning web socket after an unfortunate realisation during a test for a job that I had no idea how web socket works.
+So I basically spend the day afterwards reading documentation and playing around-- there is a lot of tutorial implementing web socket for chat application  but this is not really what I needed to do.
+Below is a demo of what I ended up with so far -- but still working on improving :)

-  the requirement are:

   ## 🧐 Front-end Developer Test intruction

-Here is the programming challenge we would wish you to solve:
+  The requirement were:
 1. Analyse the prepared WebSocket API connection in the html file.
 2. Using this connection, send an `Active Symbols` API call after receiving the response of `Authorize`.
 Note that there is a list of markets and symbols in the `Active Symbols` response.
 3. Display all the symbols belonging to the `volidx` market in a drop-down.
 4. According to the selected symbol in the drop-down:
 - Send a `Tick Stream` API call using the same WebSocket connection
 - Display a box containing the `quote` value of the latest 10 ticks.
 That means the list should be updated on every new tick received, but always display the latest 10 ticks.
 - Please note that on every change in the drop-down, you should forget the previous stream, using `Forget` or `Forget All` API calls, and send a `Tick Stream` API call for the newly selected symbol.
 <br>
 **Instructions**
 9.